Couples Massage Guide: What to Expect and How to Book

 3. Communicate Your Preferences

-- Areas to avoid: injuries, ticklish spots, recent surgery?
+- Areas to avoid: Mention any injuries, ticklish spots, or areas of recent surgery.

 4. Confirm What’s Included